 Being directly affected by a natural disaster is likely to impact your daily schedule, which is important to someone in recovery.
 After a disaster, you might find that you cannot go to your regular 12 Step meeting because the building was damaged.
 Perhaps you can’t go to work because the roads are unsafe.
 Maybe your sponsor had to evacuate and is out of reach.
 Stress and addiction are closely linked, so instead of stressing over the changes that you cannot control, focus on what you can and give yourself some structure.
 Can’t go to a meeting?
 Spend some time journaling your feelings.
 Sometimes just writing down your emotions can give you a sense of relief.
 Can’t reach your sponsor?
 Call a loved one you trust.
 Can’t go to work?
 Volunteer in your community.
 Create a schedule for yourself and most importantly, find healthy ways to occupy your time.

 You know what they say: in case of emergency, put your oxygen mask first.
 It may sound selfish to think about taking care of yourself when others may have been affected by the disaster more, but the reality is that you cannot truly help others until you are in a healthy state of mind.
 If you are struggling with anxiety, stress, or depression, you need to take some time to take care of your mental health before you can lend a helping hand.
 Spend some time doing something relaxing that you enjoy.
-Read a book, go for a run, cuddle up with some tea and a good movie.
+Read a book, go for a run, cuddle up with some tea, and a good movie.
 If you need to get professional help, do so.
 Being able to freely express your emotions can be very cathartic, and sometimes it can be easier to open up to a therapist than to a loved one.
 Don’t let your well-being get lost in the middle of all the chaos.
 Take care of yourself and you will be able to help others even more.

 Recognize Your Triggers

 Pay attention to how you are feeling so that you can recognize what specific stressors are triggering negative emotions.
 Maybe every time you watch the news you get panic attacks.
 Or every time you hear about losses caused by the disaster you go into a deep depression.
 When you experience extreme emotions, pause and ask yourself, “what is causing me to react this way?”
 Identifying what is upsetting you can help you address it.
 If the news overwhelms you, maybe take a break for a few days.
 If seeing images of chaos makes you feel helpless, do your part to help others.
-Volunteer to rebuild, help clean up, donate some supplies, be a shoulder to cry on.
+Volunteer to rebuild, help clean up, donate some supplies, and be a shoulder to cry on.
 It might sound insignificant, but every little thing you do makes a tremendous impact.

 Surround Yourself with Loved Ones